How our research explores contemporary thought across cultures

 Investigating how values, theory and lived experiences shape individual identities and contribute to the fabric of society.

-When you study a PhD or postdoctoral research with the Philosophy and the History of Ideas group, you'll be supported by renowned researchers.
+When you study a PhD in Deakin’s Faculty of Arts and Education, you'll be supported by renowned researchers.

 Our researchers